jbbarth/redmine_reminders/README.md

-Redmine Redminders plugin
+Redmine Reminders plugin
 =========================

 This plugin adds the ability to define reminders for important stuff.
-The reminders appear on /my/page but I may add them everywhere later.
+The reminders appear on /my/page, but I may add them everywhere later.

 Screenshot
 ----------